 - Next, crumble all of the crisp-cooked bacon slices into the mix, combining until just incorporated.

 - Oil a small-medium ceramic baking dish or 8" pie dish and evenly spread BLT dip mix.

 - Bake in 375 degree oven for ~20-25 minutes, when dip is heated throughout and bubbly.

 - Let dip cool slightly out of oven & then toast sliced sourdough baguette lightly in oven (couple of minutes).

 - Serve dip hot with warm sliced bread & top with freshly chopped green onion.

 A little bacon, a little pigskin, the perfect combo!
-You may be wondering where the ‘L’ is in our BLT, but there is something about hot lettuce that sounds like a hot mess to me… So, instead we’re using fresh green onion to give our dip some extra flavor, and take the place of the leafy green.
-You also can add more tomatoes if you fancy.
-I used the entire basket of little grape tomatoes, and would have added more if I had extra, and hey, they make this healthy right?!
+You may be wondering where the ‘L’ is from the BLT, but there’s something about hot lettuce that sounds like a hot mess.
+Instead we’re using fresh green onion to give our dip extra flavor, and take the place of the leafy green.
+You can also add more fresh tomatoes if you fancy.
+I used the entire basket of little, grape tomatoes, and would have added more if I had extra.
 Just make sure to deseed the lil’ guys so your dip isn’t full of tomato guts.
-I think warm and toasted sourdough baguette slices are the perfect vehicle for eating this, and together really give us the taste of the homemade sandwich.
-You can also use tortilla chips and change it up; bacon doesn’t discriminate.
-I am excited for this game this Sunday, though truthfully, I think I’m more excited about the food!
+I think warm, toasted, sourdough slices are the perfect vehicle for eating this (and all together really give us the taste of the homemade sandwich).
+You can also use tortilla chips, or crackers—bacon doesn’t discriminate.
+I’m excited for the game this Sunday, and maybe more so for the food!

-Enjoy this dip with some football watching-friends, and you’ll have a true winner, even if the same doesn’t go for your favorite team…
+Enjoy this dip with your football-watching friends, and you’ll have a true winner (even if your team scores otherwise).Pin It